Former Eaton Internment Camp – Heritage Designation

 In 2018, the UCC, the PCUH, and the Saskatchewan German Council erected an interpretative plaque in four languages, along with a reflective bench beside the monument.
 Together, the four partners, including the SRM, dedicated a garden to the site.
 This new addition was commemorated in a recognition ceremony.

 In 2022, the four partners agreed to establish a permanent indoor exhibit to recognize and commemorate the history of the location, as one of many internment camps across Canada.

-This website was built with the financial assistance from:
+This website and exhibit was built with the assistance from: